 One of the oldest cheeses that France has to offer, Pont l’Évêque is also known as ‘Moyaux cheese’.
 Produced throughout the year in Normandy, it is creamy, full-bodied, and inoffensive.

 Old and rustic, this traditional cheese is perfect to accompany a robust wine.
 Serve at room temperature, and enjoy…

-A good Sainte Nectaire should be elastic in texture and soft and is one of the few soft French cheeses with an inedible rind.
+A good Saint Nectaire should be elastic in texture and soft and is one of the few soft French cheeses.

 1. Soft French cheese – this article

 - Baked brie, by Isabelle Boucher via Flickr.

 - Chèvre, by Veronique Pagnier via Wikimedia.

 - Pont l’Évêque, by Lagric via Wikimedia.

 - Saint Nectaire, by Mumumio via Wikimedia.